 Ruth loves woolly pursuits; knitting, needle felting, crochet.
 She designs her own knitting patterns.
 Blogs about her friends – the Felty Folk, and about crafts she’s currently working on, and interesting places and art.

 I Love: Creating Ruth has a lot of elegant yet simple designs and free tutorial videos to watch and learn from.

 Undergound Crafter by Marie Segares

 Marie Segares is a crochet and knitting blogger, designer, podcaster, and teacher.
 She learned to crochet from her maternal grandmother in the early 1980s.
-Originally having a fear of knitting, she conquered that in 2010 and now is happily doing both knitting and crocheting.
+Originally having a fear of knitting, she conquered that in 2010.

 Sister Mountain by Clare Mountain

-Claire Mountain fell in love with hand knitting in 2003, knitting obsessively throughout her teenage years and later, got her degree in Fashion Knitwear Design in 2013.
+Claire Mountain fell in love with hand knitting in 2003, knitting obsessively throughout her teenage years and got her degree in Fashion Knitwear Design.

-What We Love: Claire’s knitwear designs focus strongly on her philosophy of handmade wearable wardrobe pieces.
-They are lovely and I particularly love her ‘Fragment’ knitted tee.
+I Love: Claire’s knitwear designs focus strongly on her philosophy of handmade wearable wardrobe pieces.
+They are lovely and I love her ‘Fragment’ knitted tee.